 Devuan without D-Bus

-This document describes how to opt out of D-Bus in Devuan, incorporating changing to a lightweight window manager, choosing a browser and an alternative solution to D-Bus dependent auto-mounting.
+This document describes how to remove D-Bus from Devuan incorporating changing to a lightweight window manager, choosing a browser and an alternative solution to D-Bus dependent auto-mounting.

 We will be using Fluxbox as it is simple and intuitive.